Quickly find answers to all your questions in the frequently asked questions section below. Can't you figure it out? Feel free to contact us.

 Through our group chats!
 Here you can easily find people for a spontaneous hike, bike ride or fun night out.
 The chat is bustling with activities and you are always welcome to join or organize something yourself.
 We have a separate group chat for each major city, so you can easily meet people near you.

 Yes!
-The highlight is our annual summit, which is free for all takeoff therapists.
-In addition, we are having a nice New Year's drink and are building an active hiking and cycling group.
+The highlight is our annual physio summit, which is free for all takeoff therapists.
+In addition, we have a cozy New Year's reception and we're building an active hiking and cycling group.

 In Switzerland, you arrange your own health insurance.
-This gives you the freedom to choose the best insurance for yourself, regardless of your employer.
-Want to know more?
-So read this article!
+This gives you the freedom to choose the best insurance yourself, independent of your employer.
+Curious about the ins and outs?
+This article about health insurance will help you on your way.

 This varies by employer and depends on your travel distance.
 You can include this in your salary negotiations.
 We'd love to share our experience to help you with this!

-Your development does not stand still in Switzerland!
-By default, you get one week of paid leave per year for courses, and many employers also contribute to the costs.
-The great thing is: you can take these courses anywhere, including outside of Switzerland.
+Your development doesn't stand still in Switzerland!
+You get one week of paid leave per year for courses as standard, and many employers also contribute to the costs.
+The nice thing is: you can take these courses anywhere, even outside Switzerland.
+Want to know more?
+Check out the overview of physiotherapy courses here.

-Each Swiss canton has its own culture, and that is reflected in the salaries.
-The differences are partly due to the different amounts that are reimbursed per canton from the insurance and the different income tax rates.
-In addition, the cost of living in a canton also plays a role.
+Each Swiss canton (province) has its own culture, and you can see this reflected in salaries.
+The differences are partly due to the different amounts reimbursed per canton from insurance and the different income tax rates.
+Additionally, the cost of living in a canton also plays a role.
+Curious about what you can earn?
+Read more about salaries here.

 This varies by physiotherapy practice, and there is usually room for negotiation.
 In any case, you always get at least five weeks of vacation per year.